RIT to purchase new cleanroom technology

 About NYS Regional Economic Development Council Initiative

 The Regional Economic Development Council initiative is a key component of Gov. Andrew Cuomo’s transformative approach to State investment and economic development.
 In 2011, Gov. Cuomo established 10 Regional Councils to develop long-term strategic plans for economic growth for their regions.
 The Councils are public-private partnerships made up of local experts and stakeholders from business, academia, local government, and non-governmental organizations.
 The Regional Councils have redefined the way New York invests in jobs and economic growth by putting in place a community-based, bottom up approach and establishing a competitive process for State resources.
-For more information on the Regional Councils, visit www.regionalcouncils.ny.gov.
+For more information visit the New York State Regional Economic Development Councils website.